-The investment costs for a geothermal plant has been based on actual data from four specific plants, see [14].
-Note that investment costs for plants with deeper wells may be considerably higher, as drilling equipment requirements, well dimensions etc. will increase.
-Cost for injection- and production wells are estimated to be 1800 €/m for 1200 m reservoir depth and 2000 €/m for 2000 m reservoir depth.
+The investment costs for a geothermal plant have been based on actual data from four specific plants, see [14].
+Note that investment costs for plants with deeper wells may be considerably higher, as drilling equipment requirements, well dimensions, etc. will increase.
+Cost for injection- and production wells are estimated to be 1800 \notin /m for 1200 m reservoir depth and 2000 \notin /m for 2000 m reservoir depth22.